Mar 7, 2024 | Blogposts

 Exploring the Key Events that Shaped New Amsterdam

-1. Establishment of New Amsterdam (1626)
+1. Founded from another colony, New Amsterdam is established (1626)

-3. The Charter of Freedoms and Exemptions (1629)
+3. The Charter of the Freedoms and Exemptions (1629)

 4. The Peach Tree War (1655)